 The euro-dollar rates are primarily influenced by the economic course of the countries of the European Union and the United States.
 If Europe is in a crisis and the US economy is on the rise, the EUR/USD chart will show a medium-term bearish trend—the price will fall.
-If a government pursues rigid monetary policy, injecting into the economy a large amount of worthless money, it stimulates inflation, and the price of the national currency will weaken with respect to all the world currencies.
+If a government pursues a rigid monetary policy, injecting into the economy a large amount of worthless money, it stimulates inflation, and the price of the national currency will weaken concerning all the world currencies.

 In other words, a fundamental market analysis implies a deep understanding of macroeconomics and main international trends.
 The trader should monitor world news, analyze the press and the opinions of experts, and build a medium-term and long-term forecast for the development of the global situation.